New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Adding grammar for individual cross-references, such as `<"Sake of, For the"-Propter>`.
 This allows a cross-reference to be marked as such when it's not part of a "See..." sentence.

+### 0.3.5

+- Extend check for extra spaces to also include extra non-alphabet characters.

+- Check for missing opening or closing parenthesis.

 ## Extension Development

 Development of the extension can be done as follows: